-A person who is under the age of criminal liability, which is ten, cannot be found guilty of an offence.
-A person who is under 14 can be found guilty of an offence only if the prosecution can prove that they were mature enough to understand the nature of the conduct.
+A person cannot be found guilty of an offence if they are below the age of ten.
+A person between 10 and 14 can only be found guilty of an offence if the court is satisfied that they had the capacity to understand the nature of their actions.

 If you require legal advice or representation in any legal matter, please contact Go To Court Lawyers.

 Affordable LawyersOur Go To Court Lawyers will assist you in all areas of law.
 We specialise in providing legal advice urgently – at the time when you need it most.
 If you need a lawyer right now, today, we can help you – no matter where you are in Australia.

 When you call the Go To Court Legal Hotline, you will be connected directly to a lawyer, every time.